aibangjuxin/groovy/sql/v4-fix.md

 filtered_aibangteams AS (
     SELECT *
     FROM `mygoogleproject.aibang_api_data.firestore_aibangteams`
-    WHERE name NOT IN ("aibang", "aibang-in", "spcoe", "aibang", "ssvc-aibang", "svc-aibangtest", "COLt") )
+    WHERE name NOT IN ("aibang", "aibang-in", "abcoe", "aibang", "ssvc-aibang", "ssvc-aibangtest", "COLt") )

 SELECT DISTINCT